Nine years after the term “DevOps” was coined, the following two questions seem still open:

 Why DevOps is also CDO’s Business

 The fourth industrial revolution builds on digital process data, right?
-So if we aggregate all that data spread across and produces by the DevOps tools, we could get useful and holistic analytics and insights about IT in much faster time than we can imagine today.
+So if we aggregate all that data spread across and produced by the DevOps tools, we could get useful and holistic analytics and insights about IT in much faster time than we can imagine today.

 About the Author / Peter Muryshkin